- Colors:

 -

-sketching on paper of what you think your site
+Do some rough sketching on paper of what you think

 have to have a degree in art to come up with usable

-here and there can pose as images and lines across
+A square here and there can pose as images and

-Something as simple as that can do wonders in
+as that can do wonders in communicating an idea.

 |